Patrick Smith (politician): Political career

 Smith died on 18 March 1982, aged 80, at his home in Castleblayney, County Monaghan.
-He was survived by his wife, Mary Ward and his 6 children.
-He body was returned to his ancestral parish of Knockbride, a townland outside of Bailieborough, County Cavan.
-He was buried in West Knockbride Chapel, with his graveside oration given by Charles Haughey, who had been appointed Taoiseach a number of days earlier.
+He was survived by his wife, Mary Ward and his six children.
+His body was returned to his ancestral parish of Knockbride, a townland outside of Bailieborough, County Cavan.
+He was buried in West Knockbride Chapel, with his graveside oration given by Charles Haughey, who had been appointed taoiseach a number of days earlier.